Golf Betting Games: Complete Rules and Strategy Guide

 Three players: Banker was designed for this group size.
 One player takes on the field each hole, and the rotating pressure keeps things tight.
 Skins also works beautifully with three, since fewer players means more outright wins and fewer carryovers.

 Four players (two teams): Vegas is the classic team game and delivers wild swings that keep every hole interesting.
-Bloodsome adds the psychological element of your opponents choosing your ball after the drive.
+Bloodsome is available as a score-based approximation today; true opponent-selected-ball and alternate-shot tracking stays on the course.
 For something more traditional, a team Nassau covers front, back, and overall with built-in pressing.

 Four players (every man for himself): Wolf is the definitive four-player individual game.
 You are constantly choosing partners, going lone, and reading the other players' games.
 Layer in skins and you have the makings of a proper golf trip.